 Articles celebrating Public Domain Day (January 1) and the new work released to the public domain have focused on works that fall into the first category — the copyright on the work was properly renewed and has now expired.
 That’s easy math.
 Take the date of publication and add 95 years.
-For 2019, that puts everything published in 1923 in the public domain.
-In 2020, everything published in 1924 and properly renewed will enter the public domain, and so on.
+In 2023, everything published in 1927 and properly renewed will enter the public domain, and so on.

 The law changed in 1992 and copyright renewals became automatic.
 The automatic renewal law only applies to works published between January 1, 1964 and December 31, 1977.
 The copyright term for works published with notice between those dates is 95 years after publication date.
 Works published between those dates without notice are in the public domain.

 Determining how long the copyright lasts in a work first published in the US between 1924 to 1963 is completely dependent on the quirkiness of public domain math.
 There is a variety of resources available to obtain the variables for the equation.
 Let’s take a look at a few examples and the various sites where important copyright information can be found.